Travels & Adventures on the Highways of the USA

 Next year, 2018, I went slightly mad.
 I landed in New York at JFK and just over three weeks later I took off back to the UK from San Francisco airport, having driven Coast To Coast across the United States of America.
 I drove 4,466 miles in 20 days…

 In mid-October 2019 I finally drove Route 66 having been planning to do it for a number of years.
 I went all the way from Chicago to Santa Monica on what remains of the old original highway.
 Then I went to see the 49ers again.
 And I saw them win, at last!
 The pages describing my trip are now, at last, live.
 Goddam pandemic seemed to suck the energy out of me to get the trip written up!
 Because of which of course, my plans for 2020 have been well and truly scuppered.
-Who knows – in late 2021, as I update this – when I might get to visit the good old USA again.
+2021 also went by the wayside but now in mid-2022 I’m planning a trip for Fall / Autumn 2022: here’s hoping…

 Some of my photos aren’t brilliant, especially those where the natural light is not good.
 Many museums and other places however ban the use of flash, plus music clubs don’t like you to use it.
 If you click on most of the images on a page they will display larger in a new window.